12 minute read

 Tool 6: MeaningCloud

-MeaningCloud is a software for text mining and analytics used by organizations looking to implement text mining in their operations.
+MeaningCloud is a software for text mining and analytics used by organisations looking to implement text mining in their operations.

 It is popular among businesses in the banking, insurance, and publishing industries, and for consumer-facing industries that need to stay on top of conversations on social media.